InsightDataScience/wiki-content/content/Kafka/Kafka.md

 The following shows the high-level architecture of Operator and Confluent Platform components in a Kubernetes cluster.

 ![](images/architecture.png "high-level architecture of Operator and Confluent Platform components in a Kubernetes cluster.")

 ## Pain Points

-- **Machine Requirments**
-Confluent operator must require adequate disk, number of cpu's to run.
-So a 10 node EKS cluster was found to be successful in my project case.
-The EC-2 instances which were t2.large instances.

 - **Exposing the service as a Load Balancer**
 To connect with the kafka brokers externally , it is important to correctly configure the external IP's in the file.